Dynamic pricing: how to maintainOmnichannel consistency?

 The 3 strategy models for staying consistent

-Once you know the causes, you need to choose your strategic camp to steer your omnichannel dynamic retail pricing.
+Once you understand the underlying factors, you need to choose your strategic approach to manage your omnichannel dynamic retail pricing.

 Model A: Strict parity (same prices everywhere)